 Effects of a Budget Deficit

 Budget deficits affect individuals, businesses, and the overall economy.
-As the government takes steps to improve the debt, spending for Medicare or Social Security programs may curtail.
+As the government takes steps to reduce the debt, spending for Medicare or Social Security programs may be curtailed.
 Improvements to infrastructure may also be affected.

 Tax hikes may occur for high-income earners or large corporations to increase revenue, which may affect their ability to invest in new business ventures or hire new employees.